FK Jagodina

 They would spend a considerable time in the SuperLiga, FK Jagodina developed itself into one of the most stable Serbian football clubs during this time.
 Jagodina won its first Serbian Cup in 2013 and subsequently reached the 2014 Serbian Cup final, and finished at an all-time-high third place in the 2014 SuperLiga season.
-European games would follow against the likes of CFR Cluj from Romania and Rubin Kazan from Russia a proud moment for the club and its supporters, but soon financial problems would hit and the club would suffer successive relegation's.
-Finding itself in the third tier again, they earned promotion from the third tier in season 2019/20 and would play in the second tier Serbian First League in season 2020–21.
+European games would follow against the likes of CFR Cluj from Romania and Rubin Kazan from Russia a proud moment for the club and its supporters, But soon financial problems would hit and the club would suffer successive relegation's.
+Finding itself in the third tier again, they earned promotion from the third tier in season 2019–20 and would play in the second tier Serbian First League in season 2020–21 but they relegated again after one season.

 Jagodina hosts its matches at the Jagodina City Stadium, which is part of the sports and leisure complex Đurđevo brdo, located in the very south of the city.